 Panl Cookbook

-The type of the Solr field and Panl type will determine the configuration options and the display.
+The type of the Solr field and Panl type will determine the configuration options available and the information that is contained within the response object.

 In this chapter, some 'recipes' for how to implement various faceted search queries that have been seen on other websites.